JasonGlazer/createRulesetProjectDescription/README.md

 The utility is intended to be used at a command line prompt:

 ```
-  createRulesetModelDescription in.epJSON
+  energyplus_create_rmd in.epJSON
 ```

 where in.epJSON is the name of the EnergyPlus input file with path in the epJSON format.

-EnergyPlus version 22.2.0 or newer is requried to use the utility.
+EnergyPlus version 22.2.0 or newer is required to use the utility.

 ## epJSON Format